foundriesio/docs/source/getting-started/install-fioctl/index.rst

 Manual Installation
 ^^^^^^^^^^^^^^^^^^^

-We use `Github Releases`_ to distribute static golang binaries.
-If you don't have a package manager, are not on a supported distribution, or would prefer to install manually, you can refer to this section for manual installation instructions.
+We use `Github Releases`_ to distribute static X86_64 golang binaries.

 .. tabs::